 Carbon monoxide meter

 That is where a carbon monoxide meter comes.
 It is not like a CO detector, however, there are some similarities.
 You can simply take the meter to the suspected sources and turn it on.
 The device will automatically run the test and tells you whether you have CO gas emission or not.
-It will provide you more accurate results at an early stage.
+It will provide you with more accurate results at an early stage.

 Indoor air quality test